-All workers who may be occupationally exposed to bloodborne pathogens are mandated by OSHA to undertake training and receive bloodborne pathogens certificate.
+All workers who may be occupationally exposed to bloodborne pathogens are mandated by OSHA to undertake free bloodborne pathogen training and receive bloodborne pathogens certification.
 In most cases, the onus is the employer to provide this training and get their staff bloodborne pathogen certification.

 The OSHA BBP standard outlines what must be covered in the training in order to achieve bloodborne pathogens certification status.

 If you’re not sure what should be covered in the training, in this article we will outline how the training is taken, the main subjects that must be covered, and also look at some of the rules and requirements surrounding OSHA BBP Certification.

 Employers should start bloodborne pathogens certification training at the time a work task that is determined to have a risk of occupational exposure is initially assigned, and at least once annually thereafter.

 Additional training must also be provided when previous procedures and tasks are modified or when new tasks that may risk exposure are added to an employees duties.

 OSHA BBP training is now easier to provide to employees with online training.